Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 ## Read or write to a large range

 If a range contains a large number of cells, values, number formats, and/or formulas, it may not be possible to run API operations on that range.
 The API will always make a best attempt to run the requested operation on a range (i.e., to retrieve or write the specified data), but attempting to perform read or write operations for a large range may result in an API error due to excessive resource utilization.
-To avoid such errors, we recommend that you execute separate read or write operations for smaller subsets of a large range, instead of attempting to run a single read or write operation on a large range.
+To avoid such errors, we recommend that you run separate read or write operations for smaller subsets of a large range, instead of attempting to run a single read or write operation on a large range.

 ## Update all cells in a range